kide-vm/kide/README.md

-#Crystal
+#Sapphire

-Crystal is about native code generation in and of ruby.
+Sapphire is about native code generation in and of ruby.
 In is done.

 ### Step 1 - Assembly